Brian White | May 21, 2021 | Car Accidents

 Injuries from backup accidents include broken bones, internal organ damage, brain injuries, and spinal cord injuries.
 Amputations, paralysis, and wrongful death are other serious potential outcomes of a backup crash.

 If you were injured in a backup accident, you could be entitled to compensation for your injuries, lost income, medical bills, and pain and suffering.
-Seeking advice from a car accident lawyer can help you understand your legal rights, including deadlines for filing personal injury claims.
+Seeking advice from a Houston accident and injury lawyer can help you understand your legal rights, including deadlines for filing personal injury claims.